 Do read our expert advice on Tips to find cheap student Accommodation while studying abroad

 Well, Rent is your biggest concern in Vancouver as a student.
-Make sure that while searching for a student accommodation in Vancouver, you keep the average rent in mind.
+Make sure that while searching for student accommodation in Vancouver, you keep the average rent in mind.

-Average rent for students/people not making a lot of money seems to be in the range of $800 – $1200-per person, depending on whether or not you want a shared space.
+The average rent for students/people not making a lot of money seems to be in the range of $800 – $1200-per person, depending on whether or not you want a shared space.

-Places where you can stay as a student in Vancouver are:
+Places, where you can stay as a student in Vancouver, are:

 1. Top family and kid-friendly